Chemistry Librarian

 If you still can't find the article, it doesn't necessarily mean we don't have it!
 Ask your librarian for help.

-If U of T does not have the article you are looking for in either the print or electronic version, then you can order your article through RACER.
+If U of T does not have the article you are looking for in either the print or electronic version, request the article by logging into LibrarySearch.

 DOI stands for Digital Object Identifier, and it looks something like this: 10.1002/anie.201003214.
 DOIs are used to uniquely identify and locate a particular publication.
 You can bring up the full text of a particular article by entering the DOI in LibrarySearch.

 If you are unable to find a book or journal in the catalogue, please check with library staff as if may be part of a collection or series.
-IF we do not have what you need then you can order it via interlibrary loan (RACER).
+If we do not have what you need, we can request it on your behalf from another institution through interlibrary loan (ILL).

-If what you need is at another U of T campus, it can be delivered within 48 hours to the main library at your campus for pickup (use the Request feature under "Options")
+If what you need is at another U of T campus, it can be delivered within 48 hours to the main library at your campus for pickup by submitting a pickup request.

 University of Toronto Libraries